The contract governing your open-end credit account, it provides information on changes that may occur to the account.

 The transfer of money between accounts by consumer electronic systems-such as automated teller machines (ATMs) and electronic payment of bills-rather than by check or cash.
 (Wire transfers, checks, drafts, and paper instruments do not fall into this category.)
-See also Bank Errors.
+See related question Bank Errors.

 In most States, embezzlement is defined as theft/larceny of assets (money or property) by a person in a position of trust or responsibility over those assets.
 Embezzlement typically occurs in the employment and corporate settings.

 The process used to imprint or inscribe MICR characters on checks, deposits, and other financial instruments.
 [Magnetic Ink Character Recognition (MICR) is a character-recognition technology adopted mainly by the banking industry to facilitate the processing of checks.
 Each check in encoded at the bottom with the dollar amount of the check.
 If that information is entered incorrectly, there is an encoding error.]

 A regulatory tool that the OCC may use to correct problems or effect change in a national bank.
 See related question How to Obtain OCC Records.

 Prohibits creditors from discriminating against credit applicants on the basis of race, color, religion, national origin, sex, marital status, age, or because an applicant receives income from a public assistance program.
 See related question ECOA.